NequZ/FiveM-UCP_Panel-OUTDATED/README.md

 # FiveM-UCP_Panel

 # I created that Panel to learn PHP, the Code is really messy to be honest.
 And there are a lot of things which can be done better.
 Feel free to use it as a template or snippet or whatever.
+Please have mercy.
+My frontend creativity is on the level of a monkey
 Hey and welcome stranger. :)
 To be able to include the panel it requires a few things that need to be adjusted.
 I'll try to explain these steps here.